Motherwell sack Hammell after Raith defeat

 Last updated on .From the section Motherwell

-Motherwell have sacked manager Steven Hammell after just six months in charge following his side's Scottish Cup defeat to Raith Rovers.
+Motherwell have sacked manager Steven Hammell after just six months in charge following his side's Scottish Cup defeat by Raith Rovers.

-The club have only won a single game since October - away to Arbroath in the previous round.
+The club have only won a single game since October - an away victory over Arbroath in the previous round.

 Motherwell's last home victory was in August, with just goal difference keeping them off the bottom of the Scottish Premiership.